 Once an intervention has been approved for review by SAMHSA, NREPP contractor staff identify the outcomes and materials that will be used by certified reviewers to complete the review.
 A review can take several months from submission to completion.
 The NREPP intervention program profile will then be approved by SAMHSA staff.
+Please note that since each NREPP review represents a considerable investment of time and public funds, SAMHSA reserves the right to publish all programs on the website that were reviewed and rated.
 The four stages of the review process are summarized below.

 Pre-screening and Approval for Review